-This wonderful little gem is only open on weekends 9 am to 4 pm.
-Admission is only $3 per person, kids 12 and under are free.
+This wonderful little gem is only open on weekends from 9 am to 4 pm.
+There is a small fee for admission; kids 12 and under are free.

-The museum is housed in a unique 1920s swiss style chalet that is built into a rock formation.
-In order to view the upstairs California Hall, visitors have to walk up the rock formation inside the museum.
+The museum is housed in a unique 1920s Swiss-style chalet that is built into a rock formation.
+To view the upstairs California Hall, visitors have to walk up the rock formation inside the museum.

-Also, on the grounds are a collection of historic cottages and a rustic barn left over from the time when the property was used as a Dude Ranch.
+Also, on the grounds are a collection of historic cottages and a rustic barn leftover from when the property was used as a Dude Ranch.
 A short self-guided nature trail is adjacent to the main building.

 Antelope Valley Indian Museum-History

-The one-of-a-kind building museum building is listed on the National Register of Historic Places and was built in 1928 by Howard Arden Edwards as a homestead.
-Howard had an extensive collection of Indian artifacts that he displayed in the attic as the Antelope Valley Indian Research Museum.
+The one-of-a-kind museum building is listed on the National Register of Historic Places and was built in 1928 by Howard Arden Edwards as a homestead.
+Howard had an extensive collection of Indian artifacts in the attic as the Antelope Valley Indian Research Museum.

 In 1939, Howard sold the property to Grace Oliver.
-She expanded the collection to fill the whole house and it became the Antelope Valley Indian Museum.
-Grace was the caretaker of the museum up until the mid-1970s when until she sold the property to the state of California.
+She expanded the collection to fill the whole house, and it became the Antelope Valley Indian Museum.
+Grace was the caretaker of the museum until the mid-1970s when she sold the property to California.

 Antelope Valley Indian Museum Exhibits